IBM/zOS-BCPii/Example-Crypto-REXX/README.md

  ```
 ex 'HWI.HWIREST.REXX(RXCRYPT1)' '-D HWI.RXCRYPTO.OUTPUT -C CPC1 -S not-activated'
 ```
- - exec is running in a TSO/E rexx environment, will query the crupton information associated with LPARs in not-activated status on CPC CPC1
+ - exec is running in a TSO/E rexx environment, will query the crypto information associated with LPARs in not-activated status on CPC CPC1

 **sample batch invocation via JCL:**
 <br>RXCRYPT1 has been copied into data set HWI.HWIREST.REXX and HWI.RXCRYPTO.OUTPUT